-When OSHA revised its scaffolds standard in 1996, Bureau of Labor and Statistics (BLS) showed 25% of workers injured in scaffold accidents had not received any scaffold training.
+When OSHA revised its scaffolds standard back in 1996, the Bureau of Labor and Statistics (BLS) showed that 25% of workers injured in scaffold accidents had not received any scaffold training.
 Also, 77% of scaffolds were not equipped with guardrails to keep workers safe.

-OSHA estimates that those who are informed about the safety precautions while working on scaffolding can save as many as 50 lives and prevent 4,500 accidents every year.
+OSHA estimates that informing scaffold workers about the safety precautions while working on scaffolding can save as many as 60 lives and prevent 4,500 accidents every year.

 In a recent BLS study, 72% of workers injured in scaffold accidents say the accident was caused by either planking or support giving way, or to the employee slipping or being struck by a falling object.

-This module will take a closer look at the general requirements while working on or around scaffolding.
+This module will take a closer look at the general requirements that will help prevent these accidents and others while working on or around scaffolding.

 According to OSHA, a competent person means “one who is capable of identifying existing and predictable hazards in the surroundings or working conditions which are unsanitary, hazardous, or dangerous to employees, and who has authorization to take prompt corrective measures to eliminate them.”